 In this section we cover the science behind the environmental concerns associated with hydraulic fracturing and what can be done to make sure these risks remain at a reasonable and socially responsible level.

 This lesson delivers an understanding of abandonment and decommissioning well sites and what needs to be done to safely plug a well that has reached the end of its productive life so that legal requirements have been met.

-Understanding the basics of drilling operations combined with a comprehensive petroleum literacy is a critical component of building public trust, especially when legal issues arise that require arbitration, dispute resolution, or litigation.
-TOP Energy’s curriculum covers how the individual parts of drilling systems work, and why operators use the equipment they do today.
-Additionally, the curriculum explores some of the planning that goes into selecting the proper drilling mud and casing to safely drill and isolate a well.
-For a taste of related content, visit our drilling interactive where you can explore the machinery and equipment you might encounter at a drill site.
+This lesson covers how the individual parts of drilling systems work, and why operators use the equipment they do today.
+Additionally, the curriculum explores some of the planning that goes into selecting the proper drilling mud and casing to drill and isolate a well safely.

-Emerging energy technologies in oil and gas production are growing more and more water-intensive.
-Water jurisdiction can be a complex network of agencies, sometimes with overlapping authority, that regulate competing interests of what may be limited, but in high-demand, resource.TOP Energy’s curriculum untangles this web of interconnection and infrastructure to facilitate the mutual understanding and collaboration that fosters decisions beneficial to all parties and future generations.
+This topic untangles this web of interconnection between emerging energy technologies in oil and gas production and infrastructure to facilitate the mutual understanding and collaboration that fosters decisions beneficial to all parties and future generations.